FINAL PORTFOLIO AND REFLECTION

 For each revised unit, you’ll need to add a paragraph at the beginning explaining what you did to revise it and why (or didn’t, and why not).
 You need to mention what you got from the feedback you received (from me and from your colleagues).
 You also need to explain why you either incorporated what we said or didn’t, and why.
 For unit three, you’ll need to add a paragraph at the beginning explaining what you would do to revise it– if you had the time.
 I will be taking the grade your revised version of your essays as the final grade in the portfolio.
 Think of it as another fresh chance at a good grade, as long as you put in the work.

 Both units one and two should be revised!
 Unit three must be included!

 I know this has been one weird few months, after a weird year.
 We’re living in unprecedented times, and we’re all being asked to work in new ways.
 I’m so proud of everybody for hanging in and continuing your college careers in the face of unimaginable challenges.
 So for this Final Reflection piece of at least 1000 words, I’d like to ask you to consider the following questions:

 What have you learned about yourself as a reader, writer and scholar this term?

 How will you be able to use what you have learned this term and transfer that knowledge to other writing situations—either in college or in your community?

-As evidence to back up your points, use quotes from your own writing this semester in your reflection.
+As evidence to back up your points, you must use at least three quotes from your own writing this semester in your reflection.

-As a way to begin your Reflection, look back through your compendium of work: discussions, prep work for the classes, what you did/said/thought in those classes, your experiences with your colleagues, and so on.
-As you browse through your work, ask yourself about and take notes on the following questions (you don’t have to answer them all in your final reflection; these are just to give you some ideas).
+As a way to begin your Reflection, look back through your compendium of work: Discussion Forums, prep work for the classes, what you did/said/thought in those classes, your experiences with your colleagues, and so on.
+As you browse through your work, ask yourself about and take notes on the following questions (you don’t have to answer them all in your final reflection.
+These are just to give you some ideas.